An operational continuum limit of quantum combs: Introduction

 Our work is organised as follows.
 In~\cref{sec:background} we first introduce our setting, providing the necessary background on both process tensors and the cMPS formalism.~\cref{sec:framework} represents the bulk of our work.
 Here we explicitly derive the continuum limit of the process tensor framework and arrive at an object which we call a \emph{continuous process tensor} (cPT); we furthermore illustrate its various representations and physical properties.
 We conclude the exposition of the framework by discussing generalized instruments and the spatiotemporal Born rule.
 The remainder of this work is then dedicated to working with the cPT framework and its applications.
-In~\cref{sec:examples} we present some worked examples of process tensors and their corresponding instruments, including an analytic formulation of the classic spin-boson model~\cite{LeHurrBook2010} process tensor as a field theory state.
-We furthermore use this viewpoint to propose both continuum measures of non-Markovianity as well as a structural organisation of the infinite hierarchy of multi-time correlations.
+In~\cref{sec:examples} we present some worked examples of process tensors and their corresponding instruments. \cref{sec:NM} opens with a brief introduction to Choi-based non-Markovianity measures and a proof that they vanish in the continuum limit.
+We then leverage our framework to propose continuum measures of non-Markovianity and a structural organisation of the infinite hierarchy of multi-time correlations.
 Lastly,~\cref{sec:apps} addresses the question: how does one work with cPTs in practice?
 To this end, we examine the complementary tasks of simulation and tomography.
 In the former, we propose a compression algorithm of cPTs -- in which truncation is built into the process tensor equations of motion.
 In the latter, we look at how cPTs can be robustly reconstructed from experimental data, which offers a better-conditioned means with which one can learn non-Markovian noise in real devices.
 We then conclude with some final remarks and outlook in~\cref{sec:discussion}.